 Step 3.
 Event registration

 For online registration, attendees can fill out the form on the event website or through integrated third-party apps and social media profiles.
-During registration, an attendee can pre-fill the different fields if they are an existing member of the community or by following a personalised invite link.
+They can pre-fill the different fields if they are an existing member of the community or by following a personalised invite link.

 The registration process can be supported by the following features:

 - Payment processing.
-PayPal and Stripe are currently the most popular options among event tech providers.
-Event participants can purchase premium access and get exclusive benefits including individual sessions with speakers and industry experts, training and workshops, access to early product demos and more.
+PayPal and Stripe are among the most popular options among event tech providers.
+Participants can purchase premium access and get exclusive benefits including individual sessions with speakers and industry experts, training and workshops, access to early product demos and more.

 - Abandoned forms.
-If an attendee filled out part of the form but got distracted or was unable to complete it, the abandoned form features enables them to start right from where they left off, with their details saved.
+At times, attendees fill out part of the form but get distracted or are unable to complete it.
+The abandoned form features enable them to start right from where they left off, with their details saved.

 Step 4.
 Connecting your audience

-Once the registration process is complete, the information provided by attendees and exhibitors, as well as their past behavioural patterns, is used to enable AI-powered matchmaking in the event platform and match them with relevant people, content and products.
+Once registration is complete, the information provided by attendees and exhibitors, as well as their past behavioural patterns, is used for AI-powered matchmaking .
+They get personalised recommendations to connect with relevant people, content and products.

 The matchmaking algorithm is dynamic in nature and keeps improving based on the decisions made by the attendees.
 Whether the suggestions made are to their liking or not, one can indicate through a thumbs up and down and get more options until they find the perfect match.